Pipes and Filters

 2. use wc -l to count how many rows (lines) there are

-3. use head -n 1 to see the first row (the header)
+3. use head -n 2 to see the first two rows (the header)

-4. Use the above solution to build a contingency table that tells us the number of gas stations per ville.
+4. Use the above solution to build a contingency table that tells us the number of housing transactions per commune.
+Show the 10 cities with most housing transactions.

 Real Data